-During my many travels throughout the world, some related to championships or records, others related to “fun freediving”, I have observed the often alarming state of our beautiful oceans.
+During my many travels throughout the world for championships or records or for “fun freediving”, I have observed the often alarming state of our beautiful oceans.

-Evident to any global tourist are the depletion of local fish-stocks of coastal communities and destroying ocean reefs due to commercial fish-factory-vessels; the use by (mainly poor) fishermen of chemical or dynamite fishing techniques; overfishing (think tuna), sharkfinning, whaling.
+Evident to any global tourist are the depletion of local fish-stocks of coastal communities, and the destroying ocean reefs.
+This is due to commercial fish-factory-vessels; the use by (mainly poor) fishermen of chemical or dynamite fishing techniques; overfishing (think tuna), sharkfinning, whaling.

-Another serious concern is the continuous the dumping of garbage (the North Pacific trash vortex or gyre being the largest dump of them all); the pollution of waterways leading to the seas by various industries (80% of pollution comes from the land); the use of intelligent marine mammals as entertainment in parks and zoos, or used by the military, and so forth and so on, all creating a chain reaction of one thing leading to another.
+Another serious concern is the continuous the dumping of garbage (the North Pacific trash vortex or gyre being the largest dump of them all); the pollution of waterways leading to the seas by various industries (80% of pollution comes from the land); the use of intelligent marine mammals as entertainment in parks, zoos, and by the military, and so forth and so on, all creating a chain reaction of one thing leading to another.
 None of them doing any good to the health of our seven seas

 The Sea Shepherd Conservation Society is a leading force in creating awareness to the mainstream public about the state of our oceans and its marine life.
 Their provocative and effective actions of many volunteers and contributors are an encouragement to doing more.
 I am therefore very proud to be member of the Sea Shepherd Ocean Advocacy Advisory Board.